The Dos and Don'ts of Top Presentations

-Setting up basic master slides, defining a colour palette and deciding on a general style for graphics before you start, will significantly cut down on production time and will help keep your presentation consistent.
+Setting up basic master slides, defining a color palette and deciding on a general style for graphics before you start will significantly cut down on production time and will help keep your presentation consistent.

 It is better to distribute content evenly over multiple slides rather than to overwhelm your audience with too much information all at once.